 Non-Working Spouse and a Rental Property Create a Tax Planning Opportunity

 One issue that comes up quite frequently with our clients is one spouse working and generating more than $200k annually, one spouse serving as the homemaking household manager, and a passive investment rental property generating rental income.
 The losses build-up continually because no one has provided the clients an alternative solution.
-They assume that since they earn too much, they’re subject to the Passive Activity Loss Limitation (PALL) rules.
-Wrong.
+They assume that since they earn too much, they’re subject to the Passive Activity Loss Limitation (PALL) rules with no planning opportunities.
+Nothing could be further from the truth.

-Treasury Regulation section 1.469-9(c)(4) explains that only one spouse needs to qualify as a real estate professional to fully deduct rental losses.
+Treas.
+Reg. § 1.469-9(c)(4) explains that only one spouse needs to qualify as a "real estate professional" to fully deduct rental losses.
 Most people assume that a “real estate professional” means you have to be a licensed realtor.
-Wrong.
+That's also incorrect.
+In the practice of law, it's all about definitions.

-A “real estate professional” is any person that independently passes both the “more than one-half of personal services” test and the “greater than 750 hours” test.
+Treasury regulations define a “real estate professional” as any person that independently passes both the “more than one-half of personal services” test and the “greater than 750 hours” test.

 By satisfying both the “more than one-half of personal services” and “greater than 750 hours” tests, the non-working spouse would be deemed to be a “real estate professional,” which means all losses generated by the investment real estate rental property are now fully deductible without limitation.